beckym223/manual_work/E6_long_edited.md

 order to build a trust fund which would then be used to finance the retirement of this very large cohort.
 That is, taxes were higher early to allow
-57 In his charge to the Commission to Strengthen Social  Security, President Bush included the principle that Social  Security reform not affect the benefits of anyone 55 or older  (Commission to Strengthen Social Security, 2002).
-58 This is the same as the "closed group" measure of  balance, with the group including everyone 55 and over.
-16
-MARCH 2004

 ### ---Economics-2004-0-18.txt---